How to Reduce the Effect of Ionic Reagents on HPLC Columns?

-Ion-pair reagents are an expression of the introduction of ion chromatography in high performance liquid chromatography.
+Ion-pair reagents are an expression of the introduction of ion chromatography in high-performance liquid chromatography.
 It is mainly a substance acting between the sample and the stationary phase, so when selecting the ion pair reagent, consider the acidity and alkalinity of the packing and sample of the HPLC column.
 You also can choose C1 HPLC Column, Silica HPLC Column, C8/C18 Standard HPLC Columns, and other HPLC Columns using.

 Effect of Ion Reagents on HPLC Columns